writerowson/assignment-10/README.md

 * And react javascript framwork.
 * Firebase for  managing all data real-time in the database
 * For simple authentication  I used reuseble hooks of React Firebase Hooks
-* toastify  and alert both to use show email verifiation msg
+* toastify  and alert both to  show email verifiation msg